toddledev/documentation/docs/11-formulas/04-repeat-formula/index.md

 4. Set a **Repeat key**

 ::: info
 The output of your repeat formula must be iterable (an `Array` of items).
-This could be:
 :::

 ## Accessing data in repeated elements